Muscle Pain (cont.)

 In this Article

-- Introduction to myofascial pain
+- What is myofascial pain syndrome?

 - What are causes and risk factors for myofascial pain syndrome?

-- How is myofascial pain diagnosed?
+- How do health-care professionals diagnose myofascial pain syndrome?

-- How is myofascial pain treated?
+- What is the treatment for myofascial pain syndrome?

 - Find a local Rheumatologist in your town